jlim0930/ecelab/README.md

 # ECELAB via terraform and ansible

 This script will create a single node or 3 node(small) ECE cluster in GCP.
-It will allow you to install ECE versions 3.3.0 -> 3.7.3 using Rocky 8 or Ubuntu 20.04 both x86_64 and arm64.
-You can select from docker or podman install as well.
+It will allow you to install ECE versions 3.3.0 -> 4.0 using Rocky 8+ or Ubuntu 20.04+ both x86_64 and arm64.
+You can select from various docker versions that are supported or podman install as well.

+**UPDATE**
-**NEW** - added support for SELinux.
+- added support for SELinux.
 If you install any version >3.7.1 you now have the option of creating instances with selinux enabled and ECE installed with the `--selinux` flag
+- due to GCP issues of only having the latest patched OS EL9 support is removed since we are no longer able to install podman-4* or podman-5.2*

 ## REQUIREMENTS